palewire/californiacivicdata.org/_posts/2014-10-31-browns-bucks.markdown

 Michael Finnegan and I dug deep into Gov. Jerry Brown's fundraising effort for a story [in today's Los Angeles Times](http://www.latimes.com/local/politics/la-me-pol-brown-money-20141031-story.html#page=1).

-What we found is that in his drive for a fourth and final term as California governor, Brown has transformed from one of the leading critics of money in politics to the master of a machine that routinely calls on lobbyists and corporations to contribute six-figure checks.
+What we found is that in his drive for a fourth and final term as California governor, Brown has transformed from one of the leading critics of money in politics to the master of a machine that routinely draws on six-figure checks from lobbyists and corporations.

 The story would not have been possible without bulk data from the state's CAL-ACCESS campaign finance database and CCDC's [django-calaccess-campaign-browser](http://django-calaccess-campaign-browser.californiacivicdata.org/en/latest/).

-[The state's website](http://cal-access.ss.ca.gov/) offers some good options for exploring the money from outside interests that floods the statehouse in Sacramento, but if you want to conduct a sophisticated analysis there is no substitute for the raw data.
+[The state's website](http://cal-access.ss.ca.gov/) offers some good options for exploring the money from outside interests that floods the statehouse in Sacramento, but if you want to conduct a sophisticated analysis it is no substitute for the raw data.

 Using our tools, we were able to rapidly develop a custom application on top of CCDC's open source foundation that: